Jamesb13579/my-tasty-eats/README.md

     * The landing page brings the user straight to the six most recently uploaded recipes.

-    * The background of the site is set to white to allow the Images to push forward better visually.
+    * The background of the site is set to white to allow the Images to appear more pleasing to the eye of the user.

     * The posts are paginated every six posts and are listed with the most recent ones at the top.
 To make it simple for the user to navigate, the pagination is made to display not only the page numbers but also the first, previous, next, and last page.